-6310.
-Practical Application of Statistics in Health Care

-(3:3:0 H)

-(Prerequisite: Doctorate of Nursing Practice student) The course will provide the basics of statistical analysis, measurement theory, and data management.
+NURS 6310 Practical Application of Statistics in Health Care (3:3:0,0) (Prerequisite: Doctorate of Nursing Practice student) The course will provide the basics of statistical analysis, measurement theory and data management.
 The course will focus on the application of statistics to health services research and to clinical healthcare settings.
 The students will have hands-on experience using SPSS statistical software in computer labs with data preparation, statistical analysis, and data display.
 Statistical tests covered in the course will range from simple T-test through multiple regressions with an introduction to statistical modeling.

-6318.
-Mental Health in Primary Care (3:3:0 O)

-This didactic course addresses the Advanced Practice Nurse (APRN) role in assessment and management of individuals experiencing mental health disorders in the primary care setting.

-The role of the APRN will be considered in the context of family and community.
-Theoretical and evidenced-based knowledge of assessment, diagnosis, and management of individuals at risk for and experiencing mental health disorders are investigated.
+NURS 6318 Mental Health in Primary Care (3:3:0,0) This didactic course addresses the Advanced Practice Registered Nurse (APRN) role in assessment and management of individuals experiencing mental health disorders in the primary care setting.
+The role of the PRN will be considered in the context of family and community.
+Theoretical and evidence-based knowledge of assessment, diagnosis, and management of individuals at risk for and experiencing mental health disorders are investigated.
 The effective use of communication, critical thinking, and decision-making skills necessary for the provision of safe and effective mental health care across the lifespan will be explored.

-6320.
-Systems Leadership for Effectiveness, Quality and Safety (CL)

-(Prerequisite: Doctorate of Nursing Practice student) The course will explore the scientific underpinnings of leadership, organizational effectiveness, and quality improvement.
+NURS 6320 Systems Leadership for Effectiveness, Quality and Safety (3:3:1.5,0) (Prerequisite: Doctorate of Nursing Practice student) The course will explore the scientific underpinnings of leadership, organizational effectiveness and quality improvement.
 Students will be provided with strategies and tools for transformational leadership and systems thinking in complex adaptive systems including effective communication, process analysis, measuring and tracking quality and safety data, and facilitating change to improve health outcomes.

-6321.
-Nurse-Midwifery IV: Intrapartum Care (3:3:0 O)

-(Prerequisites: NURS 5270, Electronic Fetal Monitoring (EFM) certification) In this course, the student studies, analyzes, and applies the concepts of the midwifery management process to the intrapartum and immediate postpartum care of women.
-Using scientific fundamentals and the Hallmarks of Midwifery, the student examines labor triage, assessment and evaluation of maternal and fetal status, facilitation of physiologic labor progress, psychosocial support, pharmacologic and non-pharmacologic therapies, and birth attendance.
-Extra attention is placed on the pharmacotherapeutics surrounding the prescribing of opioids.
-In addition, the immediate management of postpartum healing and discomforts, as well as facilitation of lactation is studied.
-Management of emergencies and deviations from normal are also introduced.
-The health policy and fiscal implications associated with care management are interwoven throughout the course.
-Clinical skills will be practiced in the SimLife Center on campus.
+NURS 6321 Nurse-Midwifery IV: Intrapartum Care (3:3:0,0) Prerequisites NURS 5270 & Electronic Fetal Monitoring certification.
+This applies the midwifery management process to intrapartum and immediate postpartum care.
+Using scientific fundamentals and the Hallmarks of Midwifery, the student examines diagnostics and therapeutics for triage, evaluation of maternal/fetal status, facilitation of physiologic labor and birth, birth attendance, postpartum healing, lactation, and emergency stabilization.
+Extra attention is placed on opioid prescribing.
+Health policy and fiscal implications are also analyzed Clinical skills will be practiced during a week in the on campus simulation center.

-6325.
-Informatics and Technology to Improve Health Care (CL)

-(Prerequisite: Doctorate of Nursing Practice student) The course will explore health care informatics and methods to apply information technology to clinical care for improving patient safety, quality, and the health of the population.
+NURS 6325 Informatics & Technology to Improve Health Care (3:3:1.5,0) (Prerequisite: Doctorate of Nursing Practice program student) The course will explore health care informatics and methods to apply information technology to clinical care for improving patient safety, quality and the health of the population.
 Students will learn information technology and research methods that collect appropriate and accurate data to generate evidence for practice and to inform and guide the design of databases to generate meaningful evidence for nursing practice.

-6330.
-Evidence Based Inquiry I (3:3:0 H)

-(Prerequisite: Doctorate of Nursing Practice student) The course will prepare students to integrate evidence based practice in clinical settings after careful evaluation of best evidence.
+NURS 6330 Evidence-Based Inquiry I (3:3:0,0) (Prerequisite: Doctorate of Nursing Practice student) The course will prepare students to integrate evidence based practice in clinical settings after careful evaluation of best evidence.
 Emphasis will be placed on synthesizing and evaluating a specific body of evidence for merit and generalizability to the clinical setting and transforming practice problems into answerable questions.
 Students will begin developing their capstone project in this course.

-6340.
-Advancing Policy and Politics in Health Care (CL)

-(Prerequisite: Doctorate of Nursing Practice student) The course provides opportunities for nursing leaders to value the political processes that influence policy decisions through analyzing public policies, health policies, and legislation at the organizational, local, state, national, and international level.
+NURS 6340 Advancing Policy and Politics in Health Care (3:3:1.5,0) (Prerequisite: Doctorate of Nursing Practice student) The course provides opportunities for nursing leaders to value the political processes that influence policy decisions through analyzing public policies, health policies, and legislation at the organizational, local, state, national, and international level.
 This course includes opportunities to advocate and participate in political and policy-making processes for a health issue in the student's area of interest and career trajectory.